 A quieter spot, and our favorite, is Major’s Bay Beach.
-This beach on St Kitts offers a spectacular view across to nearby Nevis.
+This beach on St Kitts offers a spectacular view across to nearby sister island of Nevis.
 There are no facilities, but that makes this place peaceful, and quite romantic.

 If you’re a scuba diver then Booby High Shoals on Nevis is a fantastic dive spot which is full of life.
 Expect to swim alongside sting rays, nurse sharks, and sea turtles at this colorful underwater world.

 Of course a trip to St Kitts isn’t complete without visiting the large dormant volcano that dominates the island – Mount Liamuiga.
 You need a good level of fitness to trek this 1,156 meter peak, but the views are spectacular.
 Green vervet monkeys live in the rainforest on the slopes, so keep you eyes on the trees as you hike!

 Another place for panoramic views – and a bit of history – is the UNESCO World Heritage Site Brimstone Hill Fortress National Park.

 This fort – built by slaves – is one of the best preserved historic forts in the Americas and sits on a lush hilly green slope that looks across the island and the Caribbean.

 How Does The Culture & Vibe Compare?